Perfect weeknight fare, these Easy Cheesy Mushroom and Tomato Gnocchi Skillet cooks in just one pan on the stovetop.

 My cast iron skillet (shown here) is 10 inches across the top and just barely held all the ingredients here.
 A bit bigger one would give you a little more room to stir :) Be sure to start with a skillet that can go into the oven under the broiler.

-Get the Recipe: Easy Cheesy Mushroom Gnocchi Skillet
+Get the Recipe: Easy Cheesy Mushroom Tomato Gnocchi

-Delicious gnocchi, cooked on the stovetop in a rich tomato sauce and lots of mushrooms and cheese.
+Delicious gnocchi, cooked on the stovetop in a rich tomato sauce and lots of mushrooms and topped with cheese.

 Yield: 8 servings